Create AWS Direct Connect Connections

 MACsec & Encryption

-When can I set the encryption mode for my connection?
+When can I configure the encryption mode for my connection?

-You can only configure encryptionMode after the connection reaches an Available state.
-Attempting to set it earlier will fail.
+You can only set encryptionMode after the connection reaches an Available state.
+Attempting to configure it during initial creation may fail or be ignored.

 Can I use MACsec with hosted connections?